The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 That's exactly what it does.

-Plus, it takes more money out of everybody's pocket, but it turns everybody, the lobbyists and so forth, loose.
+Plus, it takes more money out of everybody's pocket.

 Chris in Lavonia, Michigan, as we head back to the phones.

-Thank you for waiting, sir.
+Thank you for waiting, sir, and hello.

 Thank you very much.

-Hey, listen, I was at lunch today, and in the little diner I was at, they had uh TV going with CNN on it, and they had the uh this program they were running the Catholic Church in Crisis.
+Listen, I was at lunch today, and in the little diner I was at, they had TV going with CNN on it, and they had this program they were running for the Catholic Church in crisis that was running, I mean, at least 40 minutes, and it looked like it was going to go on all afternoon.

-And I just wanted your your opinion.
+And I just wanted your opinion.

-And I'm not defending what went on in the Catholic Church at all, either on the behalf of the church or or the priests, but it just feels like this might be retribution for the Catholic bishops stepping up against uh and speaking out against Obamacare.
+And believe me, I'm not defending what went on in the Catholic Church at all, either on behalf of the church or the priests.

 Just wanted your thoughts on that.

-Well, I think the uh that that's part of it.
+Well, I think that's part of it.

-Uh you're you're right to say the Catholic Church is not innocent here.
+You're right to say the Catholic Church is not innocent here.

-But what really is going on here is that the forces of the left are in the process of trying to tear down and destroy every institution in America that stands for something other than big government, other than liberal democrats.
+But what really is going on here is that the forces of the left are in the process of trying to tear down and destroy every institution in America that stands for something other than big government, other than liberal Democrats.

 The Catholic Church is despised by the left because of its abortion stance.

-Uh, it is it is despised because it is a religion other than the earth.
+It is despised because it is a religion other than the earth.

 It is a religion other than liberalism.

-The Vatican may end up getting more powerful here.
+Well, we're going to have to do the Vatican may end up getting more powerful here.

-Uh it could be a dual-edged sword for these people trying to destroy the church.
+It could be a dual-edged sword for these people trying to destroy the church.

-Anyway, I gotta go.
+Anyway, I got to go.

 Quick time out.